Kevincj/Douyu-Notification/README.md

 ## Usages

 - Fill in your e-mail address, password and the room_id of the streamer in `data.json`
-- Excute in Command Line: `nohup python Trigger.py &`
+- Execute in Command Line: `nohup python Trigger.py &`